maieul/ledmac/ISSUE_TEMPLATE.md

 # Version of reledmac / reledpar

-# Does the problem happen recently?
-Precise in which version the problem didn't exist.
+# If this is a newly introduced problem, please indicate the last working version of the package(s)
 # Does the problem happen only when combining with some packages?

 # Does the problem happens both in parallel typesetting and normal typesetting?